akevalion/menta-pharo-bot/README.md

 # Menta

-A small [Pharo](https://pharo.org/) example/framework to start creating your own GitHub App.
-An example App shows how to interact with GitHub via their APIs and webhooks.
+A small [Pharo](https://pharo.org/) example that can server as a starting point to create your own GitHub App.

+The example GH App shows how to react to new comments in a repository's issues by posting a Roassal2 visualization.
+The interaction with GitHub is done via their REST API and webhooks.

 <img src="assets/mint.png" alt="logo" width="100"/>